-DMFA has engaged a Management Support Consultant to set up and operate a fully functioning Secretariat.
-The Secretariat handles the day-to-day management responsibilities of the programme and the project portfolio.
+DMFA has engaged a Management Support Consultant to set up and operate a Secretariat that handles the day-to-day management responsibilities of the programme and the project portfolio.
 This includes the receipt, scrutiny, and feedback on all reports, including audit reports, and disbursement requests.
 DMFA is responsible for strategic guidance and oversight in accordance with rules and regulations pertaining to official Danish development assistance.